rafaelthz/expert-notes/README.md

 ## Project

-Expert Notes is a web application to create notes with text or transcripted audios.
+Expert Notes is a web application to create notes with text and transcripted audios.
 The project was developed during NLW Expert (ReactJS), event presented by [Rocketseat](https://rocketseat.com.br/).

 To complement the project I developed:
 - info about number of notes